f1shyfang/UNSWMatchaSoc/README.md

 # UNSW Matcha Society Website

-A modern, responsive website for the UNSW Matcha Society, celebrating Japanese tea culture and mindfulness.
+A modern, responsive website for the UNSW Matcha Society, celebrating matcha and mindfulness.

 ## 🍵 About

-This website was transformed from the CEUS (Chemical Engineering Undergraduate Society) website to create a beautiful, matcha-themed platform for the UNSW Matcha Society.
-The site features:

-- **Traditional Tea Ceremonies**: Information about authentic Japanese tea ceremonies
-- **Mindfulness Sessions**: Meditation and stress-relief activities
-- **Cultural Exchange**: Events promoting Japanese culture and community
-- **Weekly Matcha Tastings**: Regular events for matcha appreciation

 ## 🎨 Design Changes